navya52/ai-locus-agent/HOW_TO_USE.md

 In tech terms, PDFs go into private S3 buckets with unique keys, while analysis data gets AES-256 encrypted in DynamoDB with strict IAM access controls.

-For future scaling, for example when someone searches "find similar heart conditions": we're considering a hybrid approach: keep DynamoDB for fast, cost-effective primary storage, but add an OpenSearch cluster .
+For future scaling, for example when someone searches "find similar heart conditions": we can consider a hybrid approach: keep DynamoDB for fast, cost-effective primary storage, but add an OpenSearch cluster for indexing.
 The tradeoff is complexity vs. functionality - OpenSearch is faster for indexing that DynamoDB, essentially because of the way it stores data.
 We can discuss this in depth if needed.

 ## System Logging & Debugging
-In production it is important to monitor problems and resolve them quickly.
+In production it is important to monitor performance and resolve errors quickly.
 All our logs go to AWS CloudWatch, so if something breaks, we can quickly figure out what happened and fix it.
 Everything gets logged for debugging and compliance.
 We track:
 - **Errors**: What went wrong, when, and why
 - **Security events**: PHI detection  (Access attempts,data access logs are one step away)